LummoxJR/Nexusmods-style-fixes/README.md

 There are some other areas where game colors used to appear, like the Nexus logo at the top.
 On many pages this isn't an option anymore because of a lack of CSS classes to identify the game.

-## Hiding the Share and Report buttons
+## Moving the Share and Report buttons

-I didn't want to hide these buttons on mod pages, but they were dumped in an extraordinarily bad place and there was nothing else to do about them but hide them.
-If you need to report a mod or need the Share button for some reason, you can disable the styles temporarily.
-If anyone has other solutions I'm game.
-Nexus *really* needs to move those buttons into the header.
+I didn't want to hide these buttons on mod pages, but they were dumped in an extraordinarily bad place.
+If you only use the CSS fixes, those will hide the buttons, and you'll need to disable the CSS fixes temporarily to get them to appear.
+The userscript however moves them into a new dropdown menu in the header next to the download buttons; they'll only appear there once you navigate to the Description tab of a mod, since that's where the buttons normally live.